-- <event_type> is one of the following event types. - <device-name> is one of src, pdu or pmc.
+<event_type> is one of the following event types.

-Event type Description all All events. device Device-related events, such as system starting or firmware upgrade event. userAdministration User management events, such as a new user profile or a new role. userActivity User activities, such as login or logout. <device-name></device-name> Displays <device-name>-related events.</device-name> sensor Internal or external sensor events, such as state changes of any sensors.
+Event type Description all All events.

-Event type Description serverMonitor Server-monitoring records, such as a server being declared reachable or unreachable. assetManagement Raritan asset management events, such as asset tag connections or disconnections. modem Modem-related events. timerEvent Scheduled action events. webcam Events for webcam management, if available. cardReader Events for card reader management, if available.
+Event type Description device Device-related events, such as system starting or firmware upgrade event. userAdministration User management events, such as a new user profile or a new role. userActivity User activities, such as login or logout. sensor Internal or external sensor events, such as state changes of any sensors. serverMonitor Server-monitoring records, such as a server being declared reachable or unreachable. assetManagement Raritan asset management events, such as asset tag connections or disconnections. modem Modem-related events. timerEvent Scheduled action events. webcam Events for webcam management, if available. cardReader Events for card reader management, if available.